 I know a lot of chefs, who themselves know far more chefs than I do, and the extent to which they think this is wrong is about what would happen if you asked programmers “do you need the spacebar?” — sure, you could copy+paste a space I guess.
 You don’t *need* it in the way you need oxygen.
 But for programming it’s close.
 And what happened here, most likely, is a journalist asked “could you accomplish this with some other less dangerous knife” to which they say “well, yes, but…” — and in the midst of saying how this is a misleading thing to say, the journalist stops listening because they’ve got what they wanted to hear to market their cause.

-The take home from this video is that after a certain point, the process of making a thing that can kill people is so easy that it outpaces the speed you can ban things.
+There are many videos on how to make knives.
+The take home from this is that after a certain point, the process of making a thing that can kill people is so easy that it outpaces the speed you can ban things.
 Human physiology is forever vulnerable.
 All it takes is falling a single story from the right position.
 All of us will die eventually, but while you are alive you will never have complete safety from death.
 This is an illusion – or delusion – brought about by being naive.

 No matter how much you try to criminalize or ban or otherwise restrict some thing, it will not wipe out whatever the action using that thing.
 This is a human reality.